PiervitoCreanza/IS24-AM02/README.md

 The project is poised for adaptation to Apple's visionOS, suggesting plans for expanded compatibility and potential new features for the visionOS environment.

-## Contributing

-Contributions are welcome!
-If you're interested in adding features, fixing bugs, or improving documentation, please read our contribution guidelines before submitting your pull request.